 Medical missions give doctors, nurses, and other healthcare workers the opportunity "to help people" in the way they dreamed of when they were kids.
-Medical missions bring hope to the three billion people throughout the world who live without basic healthcare services.
-The World Health Organization states that 57 countries face a health workforce crisis.
-Each of these countries has fewer than 23 health workers (doctors, nurses, midwives) per 10,000 people.
+Medical missions bring hope to the more than three billion people throughout the world who live without basic healthcare services.
+The World Health Organization states that 83 countries face a health workforce crisis.
+Each of these countries has fewer than 23 health workers (doctors, nurses, midwives) per 10,000 people, which is the basic threshold.
 Medical missions aim to bridge that gap.

 Volunteers for medical missions are true heroes to those in need.
 Before medical missionaries for Doctors Without Borders (Médecins Sans Frontières) went to Point Pedro Hospital in Sri Lanka — a hospital serving 150,000 people in an area of armed conflict — there was no surgeon, no anesthetist, and no emergency physician.
 Other medical missions have done everything from vaccinating people in El Salvador in the wake of Hurricane Mitch, to giving babies in Zambia their first check-ups, to helping Bosnian children use art therapy to deal with the destruction they have witnessed.

 There are also opportunities to work with local healthcare professionals who want to improve their conversational English and learn professional terminology.
 Some medical missions require previous international health experience or fluency in the local language.
 Ingenuity is always required because medical supplies, equipment, and medicine will be in short supply.
 The greatest requirement for a medical mission, however, is a sincere desire to put your skills to use in a region in desperate need of your services.

 I Did This!